Can you spare a few minutes?

 - You won’t need to pay any maintenance and won’t receive any maintenance for yourself, even if you gave up work to look after children.

 - If you rent your home and the tenancy is in joint names, you have equal rights to keep it.
 You will both be legally responsible for paying the rent until the tenancy ends or is transferred into one name only.
-Be careful though, if either one of you gives notice to quit the whole tenancy comes to an end and none of the family will be able to continue living there and you may be deemed to have made yourself ‘intentionally homeless’ which means you will not be eligible for re-housing as a homeless person.
+Be careful though, if either one of you gives notice to quit the whole tenancy comes to an end and none of the family will be able to continue living there.
+Also, you may be assessed by your local council housing team to have made yourself ‘intentionally homeless’.
+This means the council can say you will not be eligible for re-housing as a homeless person.
 Deciding whether giving notice to quit is the right thing to do in your situation, and if so when and how to do it, are complicated questions.
 It is a good idea to get specialist advice to help with these decisions.

 - If the home you rent is a council or housing association tenancy and is in your joint names or your ex’s sole name you may be able to apply to transfer the tenancy into your sole name.
-Speak to your landlord and agree the best way of transferring the tenancy.
+Speak to your landlord to try to agree the best way of transferring the tenancy.
+If you cannot reach an agreement you may be able to apply to the family court for an order to transfer the tenancy.
+If you possibly can, get some help from a family law solicitor to do this.
+See More help and advice on how to find one.
 This option is not available to most private tenants.

 - If you rent your home privately and the tenancy is in your ex's name only, you have no automatic right to stay if your ex asks you to leave.
 He or she should give you a reasonable time to find somewhere else – for example, one month.